melezhik/swat/README2.md

 Swat makes request to a given http resourses with a given http methods and then validates response.
 Swat does this with the help so called _check lists_ defined at http method files.

 Check list is just a list of strings a response should match.
-It might be plain strings or regular expressions:
+It might be a plain strings or regular expressions:

     echo 200 OK > foo/get.txt
     echo 'Hello I am foo' >> foo/get.txt

-The code above defines two test asserts for response returned from \`GET /foo':
+The code above defines two test asserts for response from \`GET /foo':

     - it should contain "200 OK"
     - it should contain "Hello I am foo"

-Of cousre as I told you may add some regular expressions checks here:
+Of cousre you may add some regular expressions checks as well:

     # for example check if we got something like 'date':
     echo 'regexp: \d\d\d\d-\d\d-\d\d' >> foo/get.txt

 # Bringing all together

-Bringing all together we have a basic entity for swat test harness - a _swat story_.
+All these things http method, http resourse and check list define a basic swat entity called a _swat story_.

 Swat story is a very simple test plan, which could be expressed in a cucumber language as follows: